• Skip to primary navigation

 Storage

-Once these healthy banana pumpkin muffins have completely cooled down to room temperature, transfer them to an air tight container and refrigerate for up to 5 days.
+Once these banana pumpkin muffins have completely cooled down to room temperature, transfer them to an air tight container and refrigerate for up to 5 days.

 two golden muffins stack on a white plate